Skip to content

 Iraqi Forces Taking the Lead

-Iraqi Soldiers pursue a suspected insurgent
+Iraqi soldiers pursue a suspected insurgent during Operation Squeeze Play south of Baghdad

 Iraqi Soldiers pursue a suspected insurgent during Operation Squeeze Play